-After talking to a local cycling club member he told me about using an indoor bike trainer to keep fit when the weather is too bad to go out and after looking at a lot of different options we decided to go for an electronic controlled wahoo Fitness KICKR model http://uk.wahoofitness.com/devices/kickr.html which we purchased from www.wiggle.co.uk and also a cadence sensor to measure the pedal speed and ordered a Wahoo RPM Cadence Sensor which is Bluetooth 4.0 and ANT+ compatible from http://www.wiggle.co.uk/wahoo-rpm-cadence-sensor-bluetooth-40-and-ant/
+After talking to a local cycling club member he told me about using an indoor bike trainer to keep fit when the weather is too bad to go out and after looking at a lot of different options we decided to go for an electronically controlled Wahoo Fitness KICKR model http://uk.wahoofitness.com/ which we purchased from www.wiggle.co.uk and also a cadence sensor to measure the pedal speed and ordered a Wahoo RPM Cadence Sensor which is Bluetooth 4.0 and ANT+ compatible from http://www.wiggle.co.uk/wahoo-rpm-cadence-sensor-bluetooth-40-and-ant/

 To measure my heart rate when on the bike and also on the trainer I decided to get a Mio Link Velo Heart Rate Wrist Strap from www.wiggle.co.uk/mio-link-velo-heart-rate-wrist-strap/ which also works with my Garmin GPS and my phone using Endomondo sports tracker.

-I initially downloaded the Wahoo Fitness workout tracker app (iTunes link) onto my iPad and then decided to buy the Segments app (iTunes link) which connects to my Strava account so you can replay and ride against other riders on various Strava segments.
+I initially downloaded the Wahoo Fitness workout tracker app onto my iPad and then decided to buy the Segments app which connects to my Strava account so you can replay and ride against other riders on various Strava segments.

-I wanted to try a video based training app which could control the resistance and load on the trainer via Bluetooth and after looking at a lot of different options I installed the Kinomap Trainer app (iTunes link) from Kinomap) who have thousands of videos on their website/apps which are viewable with an online subscription.
+I wanted to try a video-based training app which could control the resistance and load on the trainer via Bluetooth and after looking at a lot of different options I installed the Kinomap Trainer app from Kinomap) who has thousands of videos on their website/apps which are viewable with an online subscription?

-They also allow users to upload their own videos and gps tracks so other users can re-ride your own routes and we thought this would be a good way for us to be able to re-ride our local routes on the trainer with the same simulated hills when the weather is too bad to ride outside.
+They also allow users to upload their own videos and GPS tracks so other users can re-ride their own routes and we thought this would be a good way for us to be able to re-ride our local routes on the trainer with the same simulated hills when the weather is too bad to ride outside.

 We are planning to record more of our local ride routes and add them to the Kinomap site for other cyclists to use.